 About the Author

-Jaya Mini Gill, RN, BSN is involved in all aspects of clinical trial study design and processes in the Department of Translational Neurosciences and Neurotherapeutics at the John Wayne Cancer Institute.
+Jaya Mini Gill, RN, BSN is involved in all aspects of clinical trial study design and processes in the Department of Translational Neurosciences and Neurotherapeutics at the Saint John’s Cancer Institute.
 An experienced nurse, she is responsible for accurate protocol implementation along with the treatment, care, management, and follow-up of patients.

 Last updated: September 16th, 2020